gphanikumar/tpnotes/README.md

 # tpnotes
-Notes on the subject Transport Phenomena for an undergraduate student in Metallurgical / Materials Engineering.
+Notes on Transport Phenomena for an undergraduate student in Metallurgical / Materials Engineering.